nbubna/trigger/README.md

 but i bet you still register listeners for them in your application's code.
 This is lame.

 Your application code only needs to know what a particular event means (e.g. 'save', 'delete', 'next', etc).
-Cluttering your javascript with browser implementation terms like 'click' only make your code less readable and harder to test.
 Your app's ideal javascript would only register listeners for events that are meaningful to your specific application (i.e. custom events).

 ### Declarative Application Events Are Awesome!
 Add trigger.js to your page, then simply declare what 'click' means in your markup: